fphenix/MerachQ1S_PC_App/README.md

 In Version 4.3, the Workout Editor (Create or Edit) has been added.

+In Version 4.7, the raw power data is recalibrated based on the user profile information.

 Dependencies : PySide6, Bleak (& pyftms)

 * pip install PySide6